APEX Fellowship | Alexander Pollitt

 The Applied Methods and Research Experience (AMRE) gives College of Wooster students the opportunity to apply classroom learning in the role of business and organizational consultants.
 For eight weeks of the summer, student teams and faculty advisors are paired with a (usually local) business, industry, or agency (client).
 Student participants are exposed to practical applications of their liberal arts education in a “real world” setting.
 This experience aids students in determining professional interests and developing professional skills.
 The faculty advisors have the opportunity to be involved with a very select group of students in a summer activity, while potentially contributing to research in applied fields.
 Clients have the opportunity to tangibly support education and, at a low cost, obtain solutions to problems that would most likely not be addressed internally.

-Assistant Professor of Economics & Business Economics; Environmental Studies; Global and International Studies
+Assistant Professor of Economics & Business Economics; Women's, Gender & Sexuality Studies

-Professor of Economics & Business Economics; Co-Founder of Social Entrepreneurship Program (On Leave 2022-23)
+Professor of Economics & Business Economics and Department Chair of Global & International Studies; Co-Founder of Social Entrepreneurship Program

 Administrative Coordinator, Notary Public - Economics and Business Economics, Education, Psychology